Etosha Express

 Day 2: Etosha – Accommodation near Anderson gate – 70 km

-There are, however, numerous waterholes here, both natural and man-made, and our game driving technique is to take in as many of these as possible.
-Here we hope that the game will come to us as the thirsty animals attend for a much-needed drink.
+Etosha is a desert landscape, and water is the most scarce natural resource.
+There are, however, numerous waterholes here, both natural and man-made, and our game-driving technique is to take in as many of these as possible.
+Here, we hope that the game will come to us as thirsty animals come for a much-needed drink.

 On our way today, we will stop to have a closer look at the Etosha Pan.
-The name Etosha translates as ‘great white space’ but this name does not do justice to the immensity of the pan.
+The name Etosha translates as ‘great white space’, but this name does not do justice to the immensity of the pan.
 Over 4,700 square km of dazzling white mineral pan, so big that it can be seen from space.

 Accommodation: Twin share, en-suite bathroom